logicalgraphs/CryptoCoin/README.md

 * correct how portfolio information is read, particularly total invested and if multiple transactions are made in a day.
 And amount transactacted per coin.
+PARTIALLY DONE: we still have binance saying there's $100 in BNB, not the $200 we have invested.

-* start building predictive model
+* start building predictive model: STARTED

 * provide year-to-date transaction history with the portfolio report